Chertanovo Education Center

 Chertanovo Sport and Education Center ("ГБОУ ЦСО "Чертаново"), also known as Chertanovo Football Academy or Chertanovo Football School - is a Russian youth football academy based in Moscow, Russia.

 The academy was founded in 1976 as The Sport School of Moscow's Soviet Region.
-It is based in Chertanovo Severnoye district of the city's Southern Administrative Okrug (former Soviet Region).
+It is based in the Chertanovo Severnoye district of the city's Southern Administrative Okrug (former Soviet Region).
 Academy develops young talents from all over Russia and is open to boys and girls from 6 to 17 years.

 Chertanovo Sport and Education Center consists of several units: the Football Academy itself, grade and secondary school and sports boarding.
-Third-tier Russian Professional Football League team FC Chertanovo Moscow and Women's FC Chertanovo are also included into the academy structure.
+Third-tier Russian Professional Football League team FC Chertanovo Moscow and Women's FC Chertanovo are also included in the academy structure.

-The youth teams are trained by fully qualified UEFA license coaches.
+Fully qualified UEFA license coaches train the youth teams.
 The training and education are free of charge.

 Russian National Youth Teams

 Several Chertanovo players are the members of Russian national youth teams.

 11 players of Chertanovo team are members of Russiа U-17 national youth team, 6 of them are the Winners of 2013 UEFA European Under-17 Football Championship in Slovakia.